Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

       <div class="itinerary-story__process-step">
         <span>01</span>
         <div>
-          <h3>Negative impression or digital scan</h3>
+          <h3>Negative impression</h3>
           <p>
-            A prosthetist records the residual limb’s shape with a cast or scan, along with measurements and clinical observations.
+            A prosthetist records the residual limb’s shape with a cast or test socket, along with measurements and clinical observations.
           </p>
         </div>